 This painting integrates bits and pieces of other Frida Kahlo artworks.

 Through these pieces, she shares her life experiences from childhood, giving us a glimpse of her happiness and pain, sadness and comfort, death and life, and past and present.
 Here, she takes a different angle and views her life as a bystander.

-The prominent feature of this painting is Frida’s toes, which reflects into the water.
+The prominent feature of this painting is Frida’s toes, which reflect into the water.
 Her thigh can be seen vividly under the water.